b9p9zzaat/lorawan-singularity/README.md

 that are needed by the network-server for setting the LoRaWAN radio access service.
 These information elements shall be provided by the end-device manufacturer.
--  Select LoRaWAN MAC version 1.0.2 for parking sensor
+-  Select LoRaWAN MAC version 1.0.2 for parking sensor Type 1

 When creating a device-profile, LoRa App Server will create the actual profile on the selected network-server, and will keep a reference record